ArtisticWenny/datasci_5_statistics/README.md

 - From the results, I am concluding that there is no significant difference between these two variables

 ### ANOVA
+- I was having trouble with defining the variable I wanted to use as the health-related variable

 ### Regression Analysis